DoubleHelixApp/doublehelixapp.github.io/docs/index.md

 # Welcome to DoubleHelix

 DoubleHelix is a tool designed for manipulating and extracting data from files representing whole-sequenced human genomes.
 It provides functionality to load, parse, filter, transform, and analyze genomic data.
-The name WGSE is an acronym that stands for "_Whole Genome Sequencing Extract_".

 DoubleHelix is an attempt to re-engineering an existing tool called [WGSE](https://wgse.io).
 See the [FAQs](#faqs) to see how they differs.
 WGSE and DoubleHelix are heavily relying on a suite of existing tools called [samtools](https://samtools.github.io/) but they provide a more user-friendly interface.